 The provisions governing these prizes are as follows:

 1. KTF will award at satellite meetings preceding each International Congress of Mathematicians (ICM) one or two prizes to young mathematicians for outstanding work related to K-theory.
-A mathematician receiving the prize must be no more than 35 years of age on August 1 of the year he or she receives a prize.
+A mathematician receiving the prize must be no more than 35 years of age in the year he or she receives a prize.
+This age limit will be taken with some flexibility, in particular to account for career breaks or a non-standard professional career.
 The prizes will carry an award between $500 and $1500, to be determined by the BOT.

 2. In September of each year preceding an ICM, the BOT will solicit nominations for KTF prizes.
 Nominations may be made by any member of the K-theory community and should arrive by mid-February of the year of the ICM.
 A nomination should include a brief description of the scope of the candidate's work and a statement of the merit of the candidate's strongest results and papers.
 A short CV should cover the candidate's birthdate, birthplace, and career milestones.
 No later than January of the year of the ICM, the BOT will appoint a 3-5 member Prize Committee with the mandate to report the prize winners to the BOT by April 10 of the same year.
 The committee shall have at least one KTF member.
 The Prize Committee will operate under the rules of good practice of similar AMS and EMS prize committees.
 Prize winners will be invited to submit an article to AKT, with the understanding that it would have to meet the usual standards of the journal.